strimzi/strimzi-kafka-oauth/README.md

 If none of the `oauth.*.username.*` attributes is specified, `sub` claim will be used automatically.

-The `oauth.force.jsonpath.username.extraction` option also applies to introspection-based validation.
-When enabled, `oauth.username.claim` and `oauth.fallback.username.claim` are interpreted as JSONPath queries.
-See [JSONPath username extraction](#jsonpath-username-extraction) for details.

 For example, if the following configuration is set:

     oauth.username.claim="username"